cistercians/lambic/documentation/BUILDING_SYSTEM.md

 - **plot**: Array of `[col, row]` coordinates defining building footprint
 - **walls**: Array of `[col, row]` coordinates for wall tiles (one row above top plot row)
 - **topPlot**: Array of `[col, row]` coordinates for upper floor tiles (layer 5)
+- **baseTerrain**: Array of original terrain values for each plot tile (used for adaptive base layer rendering)

 #### Construction Properties